WFWP Global Development and Aid Project:

 Technology has already started to come to this remote village, but the solar panels are expensive and beyond the means of most families.
 Some people work in the main city of Tanna, (Lenakel) and come home for the week-end.
 They can afford more established homes; yet there is no electricity or running water and cooking is done outside in a separate kitchen building that surrounds an open wood fire on the ground.

-The kitchen is an open fire on the dirt floor is located in the centre of the kitchen building.
+In traditional houses, the kitchen is an open fire on the dirt floor located in the centre of the kitchen building.
 Food is stored, prepared and cooked in the kitchen building.
 The building is very smoky.
 The raised building is a traditional sleeping room.
 A traditional household may have 3-4 buildings with a kitchen and separate sleeping buildings.

 Families use this water pool for bathing, gathering water for consumption and washing clothes.
 The women and girls walk over a kilometer through the bush to reach this spot, using plastic containers to gather the water.
 At the forefront of the photo, plastics and metal rubbish is visible; washed down as the villager’s access more processed food packaging.
 No garbage pickup in these remote areas.